r-pufky/docs/services/docker/README.md

 ----------------------------------------------
 Caused by the container Dockerfile not properly using the 'Exec' specification for [the entrypoint script][6d].
-Exec will hand over the process and enable signals to propagate into the container when `docker stop` is issues.
+Exec will hand over the process and enable signals to propagate into the container when `docker stop` is issued.

 ```Dockerfile
 ENTRYPOINT ["/my/entrypoint/script/with/signals"]